fbasas/bball-playback/README.md

 - Sends prompts to OpenAI's API
 - Processes and formats the responses
 - Logs completions to the database
+- Uses configurable parameters for token limits and temperature

+The OpenAI integration is configured with the following parameters:
+- `model`: The OpenAI model to use (e.g., gpt-4, gpt-3.5-turbo)
+- `maxTokens`: Maximum number of tokens to generate (default: 1000)
+- `temperature`: Controls randomness in the output (default: 0.7)

-#### Prompt Templates (`backend/src/services/promptTemplates.ts`)
+#### Prompt Templates (`backend/src/services/prompts/`)

-The backend uses Handlebars templates to generate prompts for OpenAI:
+The backend uses Handlebars templates to generate prompts for OpenAI.
+Each prompt is organized in its own file:

-- `initGameTemplate`: Template for initializing a game
+- `initGame.ts`: Template and function for initializing a game
-- `nextPlayTemplate`: Template for generating the next play
+- `nextPlay.ts`: Template and function for generating the next play
+- `lineupAnnouncement.ts`: Template and function for announcing lineups

 ### Database Schema